 - Make an appointment at your local FL DMV office (optional)

 ** Did You Prepare for the Written Exam?

 Your written exam can be quite intimidating if you're not fully prepared for it.
 In fact, around 70% of first-time applicants fail their first attempt.

 Beat the statistics.
 Get a head start by taking a FL permit practice test.

 - Proof of identity (please see below for acceptable documents)

 - Proof of your Social Security number (i.e. your Social Security card)

 - Proof of your Florida residency (please see below for acceptable documents)

-- If your parent/guardian is providing proof of residency for you (see below), you will need to also provide a Certification of Address (Form HSMV 71120).
+- If your parent/guardian is providing proof of residency for you (see below), you will need to also fill out a change of address at the DMV or online.

 - Proof of completion for your TLSAE driver education course